W-David-Porter/acim/src/text/3-the-innocent-perception/ii-miracles-as-true-perception/index.md

 ::: details Substituted
 You are afraid of God’s Will because you have used your own mind, which God created in the likeness of God’s Own Mind, to miscreate.
 ²The mind can miscreate only when the mind believes the mind is not free.
-³An ‘imprisoned’ mind is not free because an imprisoned mind is possessed, or held back, by imprisoned-mind’s-self.
+³An “imprisoned’ mind is not free because an imprisoned mind is possessed, or held back, by imprisoned-mind’s-self.
 ⁴Imprisoned mind is therefore limited, and the will is not free to assert will’s self.
 ⁵To be one is to be of one mind or will.
 ⁶When the Will of the Sonship and the Father are One, Sonship-and-the-Father’s perfect accord is Heaven.